 Increase authentic website traffic

 It may be the more obvious benefit, but it’s worth mentioning.
 Upping your social commerce game means increasing authentic visits to your site.
-According to eMarketer, the majority of people on social media use it to make purchasing decisions, and often later buy directly on the brand’s website.
+According to eMarketer, the majority of people on social media use it to make purchasing decisions and often later buy directly on the brand’s website.

 ROI tools at your disposal

 Tracking return on investment can be tricky without the proper knowledge and tools.
 With native social media, however, you have access to all the right tools you need to measure performance and tie it back to revenue.
-Social media services can also offer expert insights to deliver results for your ecomm business.
+Social media services can also offer expert insights to deliver results for your e-commerce business.

-Scaled word of mouth marketing
+Scaled word-of-mouth marketing

-Word of mouth marketing (WOMM) is the most valuable tool for brands, but on social media, that strategy is on a much larger scale.
+Word-of-mouth marketing (WOMM) is the most valuable tool for brands, but on social media, that strategy is on a much larger scale.
 Potential buyers look for trustworthy brands and there’s no better place to gauge reputation than online.
 Social commerce encourages WOMM, but on a virtual, global scale through online reviews and engagement metrics that can strengthen your brand’s reputation.

 Strengthen customer satisfaction